matusnovak/python-embedded-example-project/README.md

 ## Download

 Don't forget to initialise and update the submodules!
+The cpython is +200MB so it may take some time to during `git submodule update`.

 ```
 git clone https://github.com/matusnovak/python-embedded-example-project
 cd python-embedded-example-project
-git submodile init
+git submodule init
-git submodule update
+git submodule update --progress
 ```

 ## Build using Visual Studio on Windows